mapbox/mbtiles-spec/1.3/spec.md

 ### Tilestats

-The `json` row MAY also contain a `tilestats` key, whose value is an object in the "geostats" format documented in the [mapbox-geostats](https://github.com/mapbox/mapbox-geostats#output-the-stats) repository.
+The JSON object in the `json` row MAY also contain a `tilestats` key, whose value is an object in the "geostats" format documented in the [mapbox-geostats](https://github.com/mapbox/mapbox-geostats#output-the-stats) repository.
 Like the `vector_layers`, it lists the tileset's layers and the attributes found within each layer, but also gives sample values for each attribute and the range of values for